pionl/laravel-chunk-upload/readme.md

 Then setup your laravel [Setup guide](https://github.com/barryvdh/laravel-cors)

 ## Providers/Handlers
-Use `AbstractHandler` for type hint or use a specific handler to se aditional methods.
+Use `AbstractHandler` for type hint or use a specific handler to se additional methods.

 ### ContentRangeUploadHandler